 Mono Vs. Flu – Differences And Similarities

 Mono and the flu have many overlapping symptoms so it can be hard to decipher which is which.
-The easiest way to figure this out is to seem when the symptoms began, how bad they are, and how long they last.
+The easiest way to figure this out is to see when the symptoms began, how bad they are, and how long they last.

 Mono is spread through saliva, and is a virus that is most contagious right before the symptoms develop, but it is not as contagious as a common cold.
-In addition, mono is caused by Epstein-Barr virus, or EBV and is transmitted through bodily fluids.
+In addition, mono is caused by Epstein-Barr virus, or EBV, and is transmitted through bodily fluids.

 In comparison, the flu virus is a contagious respiratory illness caused by influenza viruses such as influenza A and B that can impact the lungs, nose, and throat.
 Flu is caused by droplets from the nose, mouth and throat.

 Flu symptoms tend to come on very suddenly and can range from mild to very severe.
-The flu can be more dangerous for many people due to other risk factors such as age, immunosuppressed people, or those with lung diseases.
+The flu can be more dangerous for many people due to other risk factors such as age, immunosuppressed people, or people with lung diseases.
 Mono symptoms tend to be mild and go away very easily.

 When it comes to symptoms, those with mono may have swollen lymph nodes, extreme fatigue and a rash.
 While you will get a sore throat and body aches with mono or the flu, those with the flu will suffer with a runny nose, a cough, and even vomiting and diarrhea.

-The flu can also cause complications such as dehydration, sinus and ear infections, pneumonia and the worsening of other underlying conditions such as diabetes, COPD, asthma, heart disease and others.
+The flu can also cause complications such as dehydration, sinus and ear infections, pneumonia, and the worsening of other underlying conditions such as diabetes, COPD, asthma, heart disease, and others.
 On the other hand, mono can cause complications such as an enlarged spleen, liver inflammation or jaundice.

 In terms of treatment, if you have the flu or mono, you do need to rest to help your body recover, and ensure that you remain hydrated.
 You should also take ibuprofen to help reduce aches and pains and reduce fevers.